javiergamarra/nhpatt.github.io/_posts/2018-02-18-about_youtube.md

 I also recommend the **liferay official youtube channel that is available [here](https://www.youtube.com/liferayinc/)** and has some of the videos (with the slides synced).

-Any doubts, complaints (why you downvote a video with commenting the reason?) or feedback is more than welcomed on [twitter](https://twitter.com/nhpatt).
+Any doubts, complaints (why you downvote a video without commenting the reason?) or feedback is more than welcomed on [twitter](https://twitter.com/nhpatt).

 I'll talk about hosting meetups, ordering pizzas and moving chairs some other time...